r-html/rhtml/packages/custom-attributes/README.md

 #### Observing properties defined with @Input decorator

+Sometimes we want our Modifier to be more extensible and we want to create complex logic like for example to listen for specific property changes inside of our modifier

 ```typescript
 import { Modifier, Input } from '@rhtml/custom-attributes';
 import { HostListener } from '@rhtml/decorators';